 New cars are especially at risk for the first few years, since your new ride will depreciate significantly as soon as you drive it off the dealer’s lot.
-And if you need a car for work and end up with an outstanding debt after an accident, you could find it much harder to get the financing needed for a replacement vehicle.
+And if you need a car and end up with an outstanding debt after an accident, you could find it much harder to get the financing needed for a replacement vehicle.

-- Only put a small down payment on your vehicle
+- You put a small down payment on your vehicle.

-- Have a high value car that depreciates quickly
+- You bought a high value car that depreciates quickly.

 When should I skip gap insurance?

-- You put down a down payment of 20% or more
+- You set a down payment of 20% or more on your car loan.

-Gap insurance usually costs $20 to $30 a year.
+Gap insurance usually costs $20 to $30 a year through your car insurance.
 You typically only need it for a few years while you pay back your loan.
 You can usually add gap insurance to your existing car insurance policy.
 Most car insurers offer gap coverage, including Progressive, Allstate, AAA and USAA.